 Once you have downloaded and started CGTerm on your PC, you can connect to a BBS simply by pressing ESC and then D.

-Then type the internet address and the port of the BBS, separated by a space and not by a colon, for example: antidote.hopto.org 64128.
+Then type the internet address and the BBS gate, separated from space and not by the two points, for example: antidote.hopto.org 64128.

 And here we are finally connected to a BBS, without the need to buy a WiFi modem for Commodore 64!